 The permanent exhibitions at the museum feature wine training presentations, the art of wine tasting workshops, wine pairings, and exploring wine trends.
 Seminars on wine serving, gastronomy, and regularly scheduled events are also held throughout the year.

 La Cite du Vin features a panoramic restaurant that serves lunch daily and dinners on the weekend as well as a fantastic wine bar called Belvedere on the top floor.
 Both have a wide selection of wines from the local wine regions and from around the world to be enjoyed with scenic views of Bordeaux along the Garonne river.

 And not to be missed is Latitude20 wine Cave, considered the “library cellar” of the museum.
 Featuring 14,000 bottles of 800 different wines spanning 70 countries, visitors can purchase these bottles with the guidance of resident sommeliers.

 Located on the West bank of Bordeaux between the historic districts for vintage production and wine manufacturing, the museum was designed to focus on the worldwide wine culture and not just the Bordeaux experience.
 Whether a wine connoisseur or just getting familiar with the wine industry, you will leave here feeling like a wine expert.

-The region of Bordeaux can be enjoyed on a seven-night river cruise starting and ending in the main city of Bordeaux.
+This region of Bordeaux can be enjoyed on a seven-night river cruise starting and ending in the main city of Bordeaux.
 BucketList Travel Advisors is a river specialist and a certified wine specialist.
-Contact us for more information on our 2022 Bordeaux cruise including a visit to La Cite du Vin in Bordeaux.
+Contact us for more information on our 2023 Bordeaux cruise including a visit to La Cite du Vin in Bordeaux.